SorinoSSK/VFlowTech-Doc/content/apps/role-manager/role-manager/index.md

 {{< img-simple src="role-manager-add-user-group-button.png" alt="Entity Manager app" class="border-0 rounded-circle" >}}

-On the top right of User Groups list there is a button to Add User Group.
+On the top right of User Groups list there is a button to Create New User Group.
 Clicking on that button will open an Add User Group modal, using which we can add User Groups.
 (Discussed in Creating User Groups section)

 ## Users